 We monitor changes in regulation and support the forming of opinions based on our expertise.
-Ball's new, approved, 1.5°C Science-Based GHG reduction target, combined with energy efficiency measures in all our plants and the use of renewable energy reduces the risk of carbon taxes.
-Projects associated with these energy efficiency measures in our facilities include, for example, implementing a burner replacement and vent valve replacement in our Fort Atkinson, WI, Tampa, FL, and Williamsburg, VA beverage facilities in 2019 are saving 1,355 metric tons of CO2e annually.
-With projects like this, we reduce the risk of future carbon taxes as we are reducing our Scope 1 GHG emissions.
-Additionally, in the reporting period, Ball negotiated and signed two Virtual Power Purchase Agreements (VPPAs), one wind and one solar, for 388 MW of new renewable energy to address 100% of Ball's North American electricity load utilized in its corporate, packaging and aerospace operations by the end of 2021.
+Ball's 1.5°C science-based GHG reduction target, manufacturing energy efficiency measures, investment in innovation, and the use of renewable energy reduces the risk of carbon taxes.
+Projects associated with these energy efficiency measures in our facilities include, for example, lowering/standardizing oven temperatures and replacing outdated burner technologies in our Goodyear, AZ, Williamsburg, VA, and Brazilian beverage facilities in 2020 are saving 420 metric tons of CO2e annually.
+Ball also is working with its suppliers to test and develop industrial ovens that can run off of electricity rather than fuels.
+In 2019 Ball completed two VPPAs with a goal to address 100% of Ball's North American electricity load utilized in its corporate, packaging and aerospace operations by the end of 2021.
+In 2020 Ball also signed one VPPA in Spain and another in Sweden to address the electricity load of 10 European Beverage Packaging manufacturing plants.
+In 2021 these European agreements will address 63% of our European beverage electricity load (excluding Russia).
+Prior to the renewable energy projects coming online in 2021, Ball addressed the 2020 Beverage Packaging electricity load in EMEA through the purchase and retirement of Guarantees of Origin.
+In 2020 thase Guarantees of Origin covered nearly 70% of the EMEA electricity load.
 Through our trade associations we also remain engaged in efforts to reduce GHG emissions through policies that further provide incentives for energy efficiency projects.
-Significant costs associated with these actions are related to capital projects, labor costs and in the case of trade associations, membership fees.
+Significant cost associated with these actions are related to capital projects, labor costs and in the case of trade associations, membership fees.
 Because energy costs are already a significant cost factor, energy efficiency is being continuously improved at our plants and we invest in energy efficiency projects each year.
-For instance, in 2019 we invested over \$4 million in energy-related projects globally.
+For instance, in 2020 we invested over \$7.8 million in energy-related projects globally, of which \$345,870 were